Torku Konyaspor B.K.

 Konyaspor Basket was a Turkish professional basketball team from the city of Konya.

 History

 The club was founded by Selçuk University in 1987.

-In August 2014 the club changed its name to Konyaspor Basketbol in order to gain more support from the citizens of Konya and fangroups from Konyaspor.
-The club has no ties to the football club of Konya but only changed its for better sponsorship and fangroups reasons.
+In August 2014 the club changed its name to Konyaspor Basketbol in order to gain more support from the citizens of Konya and fan groups from Konyaspor.
+The club has no ties to the football club of Konya but only changed it for better sponsorship and fan groups reasons.